sauterto/climate_modelling/_sources/docs/ebm_model.md

 variability.

 ### Learning objectives:
+* Global surface emission temperature
+* What is transmissivity
+* Equilibrium temperature
 * Equilibrium states in the Earth system
 * Greenhouse effect
 * Develop a simple conceptual model